ThrillStays

 Best trails: Neilson (expert technical), La Boucane (intermediate flow), Les Gorges (scenic river views) Season: May through October.
 Late September is peak fall foliage.

 Where to stay: The valley has rustic cabins starting around $80 CAD per night and camping from $25 CAD.
 Nearby Saint-Raymond has budget motels from $60 CAD.
-Cost: Trail passes are just $12 CAD per day, one of the best deals in mountain biking.
-Bike rentals available in Saint-Raymond from $50 CAD per day.

 Derby, Tasmania, Australia

 Derby went from a forgotten mining town to a world-class mountain biking destination in the span of a few years.
-The Blue Derby trail network, built on the site of abandoned tin mines, features over 125 kilometers of hand-built singletrack that flows through ancient rainforest, past old mine shafts, and across dramatic ridgelines.
+The Blue Derby trail network, built on the site of abandoned tin mines, features over 125 kilometers of hand-built singletrack flowing through ancient rainforest, past old mine shafts, and across dramatic ridgelines.
 The signature trail, Blue Tier, starts at 800 meters elevation and delivers 24 kilometers of continuous descent through fern-filled gullies and moss-covered old-growth forest.
 It is consistently rated one of the top ten mountain bike trails in the world.

-Where to stay: Derby itself has a small but growing accommodation scene, with lodges from $100 AUD per night and basic cabins from $60 AUD.
+Where to stay: Derby has lodges from $100 AUD per night and basic cabins from $60 AUD.
 The Dorset Hotel is a classic pub with rooms.
-Cost: Trails are free.
-Shuttle services run about $50 AUD.
-Bike rentals from $80 AUD per day.

 Chiang Mai, Thailand

 Pro Tip: Visit the Doi Suthep bike shop for local beta on trail conditions and to connect with the riding community.
-They also rent quality hardtails and full-suspension bikes.
+They rent quality hardtails and full-suspension bikes.

 Cyclist on a forested mountain path Photo credit on Pexels